Confidence takes a dip in the van sector.

 Congestion remains a key cause for concern – 30% of van drivers, owners and operators said it could prevent growth and delivery businesses said they were losing 15% of their working hours to gridlock.

 “It is deeply concerning that business optimism has taken a dip, with congestion cited as a key barrier to growth,” Steve Bridge, the Managing Director of Mercedes-Benz Vans UK, said.
 “Quite simply, it is unacceptable that businesses are losing six hours a week to gridlock.
-Hard working van users should not have to worry about whether or not they can fulfil their business needs because of bottlenecks and traffic chaos.”
+Hard working van users should not have to worry about whether or not they can fulfill their business needs because of bottlenecks and traffic chaos.”